Men’s Suits: Should You Buy Quality or Luxury?

 Do you know the difference between a quality men’s suit and one sold as a ‘luxury’ brand?
 Understanding the difference between the two can make you a more informed consumer.
-It can also save you money!
+It can also save you lots of money!

 Quality is tangible and measurable.
 You determine the quality of a product by measuring it against other products that are similar or by comparing it to a known standard.
 A quality men’s suit has fabric and construction features that meet an agreed upon performance and aesthetic baseline.